iknair1/wdio-poc/README.md

-# Requirements
+# Prerequisite

 Saucelabs account or local Chrome install.

-NOTE: This is designed for / tested on Mac.
+NOTE: This is designed and tested on Mac.
 It probably isn't Windows friendly.

 # Setup